 Looney Tunes: Mother Duck, Julie Emsolve/E.J.

-Great Mouse Detective: Susan Avery, Ethel the Spider, Henry Wilson, Jack and Jeffrey, Joe, Paul Yates, Thomas, and William Wilson
+Great Mouse Detective: Susan Avery, Ethel the Spider, Henry Wilson, Jack Doran and Jeffrey (They were named after two serial killers), Joe, Paul Yates, Thomas, and William Wilson

 Hunchback of Notre Dame: Jeanette (French pronunciation)